Security-Onion-Solutions/securityonion-docs/soc-customization.rst

 The ``options`` object is the same options object that will be passed into the Javascript ``fetch()`` method.
 You can read more about that at `<https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch>`_.

 There may come a time where you are not sure what fields to target for the request body, or you may want to forward events of different types that contain different field names.
-This is ideal if you would like to send the event to a case management system, a SOAR platform, or somthing similar.
+This is ideal if you would like to send the event to a case management system, a SOAR platform, or something similar.
 In this case, the ``eventJson`` variable can be used to pass the entire event as a JSON string.

 To use this variable, construct the body of the request within the action configuration, like so: